Senior Writer: Jahnavi Vekaria

 After going through the available options in the SaaS vendors, it becomes easy for businesses to settle for a single service provider.
 However, once done, it is time for the detailed assessment of the vendor by different departments, including the IT team, information security, procurement, etc.

 Before finalizing the contract, the SaaS vendor hiring and approval process starts.
-It includes clearing terms and conditions, cross-checking renewal dates, generating queries, etc. It is an essential part of the SaaS vendor lifecycle as it locks a service provider with the business.
+It includes clearing terms and conditions, SaaS metrics ,cross-checking renewal dates, generating queries, etc. It is an essential part of the SaaS vendor lifecycle as it locks a service provider with the business.

 The next step is SaaS implementation and vendor onboarding.
 Businesses convey the expected process speeds, application expectations, goals, and timelines so that these can be implemented in line with the same only.